 If your child has already developed myopia and you want to limit its progression, contact us today.
-Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry can help reduce or slow down myopia progression so they can live their best life.
+Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry can help reduce or slow down myopia progression so they can live their best life.

 Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.